Canon EOS R50 V review: a "baby Cinema EOS" camera for content creators

 What the original R50 was to stills, the R50 V is to video and content creation: a powerful, portable powerhouse that takes advanced features and puts them front and center for creators looking to graduate from phones and fixed-lens compacts.

-Where I think the R50 V really succeeds is in its design; as I've said so many time before, most "video cameras" are just ordinary cameras with a focus on video specs – but they still have all the same buttons and controls as an ordinary photo camera, which are all on the opposite side of the camera if you're a vlogger who self-shoots.
+Where I think the Canon EOS R50 V really succeeds is in its design; as I've said so many time before, most "video cameras" and "vlogging cameras" are just ordinary camera bodies with retuned video specs – but they still have all the same buttons and controls as an ordinary photo camera, which are all on the opposite side of the camera if you're a vlogger who self-shoots.

-It has also done an impressive job of marrying features from its Cinema EOS line – not just the tally lamp and box on the rear screen, but incorporating features like Look Files, timecode, zebras, false color, C-Log 3 and more.
+It has also done an impressive job of marrying features from its Cinema EOS line – not just the tally lamp and box on the rear screen, but incorporating features like Look Files, timecode, zebras, false color and C-Log3.

-Not only does this camera empower creators who want to get started in interchangeable lens shooting, it gives them the foundational grammar to graduate to advanced cinema camera functionality.
+Not only does this camera empower creators who want to get started in interchangeable lens shooting, it gives them the foundational grammar to graduate to advanced videography and even cinema camera functionality.

 TOPICS